Mekino05/alx-higher_level_programming/0x00-python-hello_world/README.md

-complete this source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters
+complete this source code to print welcome to Holberton School!